-The bill, introduced by Representative Landgraf, aims to eliminate certain state-required assessment instruments and end-of-course assessments that are not mandated by federal law.
-Key amendments include limiting school districts to providing supplemental instruction in no more than two subject areas per school year, prioritizing mathematics and reading.
-Additionally, the bill modifies the Education Code to remove the requirement for assessments in social studies and certain end-of-course assessments in subjects like Algebra I, English I, and English II, while allowing for assessments in reading, mathematics, and science only as necessary to comply with the Every Student Succeeds Act.
+The bill, H.B.
+No. 221, aims to eliminate certain state-required assessment instruments and end-of-course assessments that are not mandated by federal law.
+Key amendments include changes to Section 28.0211(a-8) of the Education Code, which now restricts school districts from providing supplemental instruction to students in more than two subject areas per school year, prioritizing mathematics and reading.
+Additionally, Section 39.023 is amended to remove the requirement for assessments in social studies and to limit end-of-course assessments to reading, mathematics, and science, only as necessary to comply with the Every Student Succeeds Act.
+The bill also introduces a provision that allows the State Board of Education to reduce the number or frequency of assessments if federal requirements change.

-Furthermore, the bill introduces provisions that require the State Board of Education to adjust the number and frequency of assessments in response to any changes in federal law that reduce such requirements.
-It also clarifies that students who meet specific college readiness benchmarks may be exempt from certain end-of-course assessments.
-The changes are set to take effect starting with the 2025-2026 school year, with immediate implementation possible if a two-thirds majority vote is achieved in both houses of the legislature.
+Further amendments include adjustments to the Texas Success Initiative (TSI) provisions, allowing students who meet certain benchmarks to be exempt from specific end-of-course assessments.
+The bill repeals Section 39.023(c-9) and modifies the criteria for distinction designations awarded to campuses based on academic achievement.
+The changes are set to take effect starting with the 2025-2026 school year, with immediate effect possible if a two-thirds majority vote is achieved in both houses of the legislature.

 Statutes affected: